Cyber Secure class notation

 Our Cyber secure class notation

 The Cyber secure class notation from DNV has been developed to address the cyber security of a vessel’s main functions and the owner’s operational needs.
-It establishes recognised requirements for vessels and offshore units in operation and newbuilds across different segments and security levels.
+It establishes recognised requirements for vessels and offshore units in operation and newbuilds across different segments and security levels and is well aligned with IACS UR E26 and E27.

 The Cyber secure class notation comprises three different qualifiers:

 - Cyber secure (Essential) includes all of the entry-level notation above, but in addition examines the control systems in more detail to ensure security controls/capabilities at security profile 1 (profile of IEC 62443 security level 1).
 It is primarily intended for more complex ships in operation, whereby cyber security is implemented into existing procedures and systems, aiming to establish an adequate security level.
-This level will be mandatory for vessels contracted for construction after 1st of January 2024 by the IACS UR E26.
+This level is mandatory for vessels contracted for construction after 1st of July 2024 by the IACS UR E26.

-- Cyber Secure (Advanced) covers the same scope as the Essential scope, however with increased security level (security profile 3).
-This is primarily intended for more complex newbuilding projects and is designed to protect against intentional violations using sophisticated means and specific control system skills.
+- Cyber Secure (Advanced) covers the same scope as the Essential scope, however with increased system security level (security profile 3).
+This is primarily intended for advanced and complex newbuilding projects where significant investment is done to lift cyber security defences and is designed to protect against intentional violations using sophisticated means and specific control system skills.

-The notations cover 10 essential functions, including propulsion, steering, navigation, power generation, watertight integrity and others.
+The notations cover 10 and important onboard essential functions, including propulsion, steering, navigation, power generation, watertight integrity and others.

 - The (+) plus notation allows the owner to include additional systems.
 It addresses threats as well as assesses and secures additional systems which are particularly important for operations and not part of the standard scope of essential and important functions such as cargo systems, entertainment systems, IT systems and drilling systems.

-All qualifiers describe the process for implementing cyber security onboard the vessel, for asset owners and operators, system integrators (e.g. yards) and equipment manufacturers.
+All qualifiers verify the full process for implementation of cyber security barriers onboard the vessel: for asset owners and operators, system integrators (e.g. yards) and equipment manufacturers.
 The notation’s security levels are based on the international technical standard IEC and have been adapted for the maritime industry.

 Evidence of compliance towards the Cyber secure class notation can also be provided as a verification service for non-DNV classed vessels.